madcowfred/evething/README.rst

 - Handles all types of API key: account, character and corporation.

 - Only crashes occasionally, honest.
+More than likely will not set your hard drive on fire.

 - Home page: displays relevant information about all API keys related to your account.
   `Screenshot <https://github.com/madcowfred/evething/raw/master/doc-images/home.png>`_.